The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Exponentiation and the subleading 2--body eikonal

 This is a quantum term and indeed will not contribute to the classical eikonal.
 However, it will be needed at two-loop level in order to solve \eqref{eikexp2} for the unknown $2\delta_2$.
 Actually, since we will be able to obtain the two-loop amplitude only to the first few orders in the $\epsilon$ expansion around $\epsilon=0$, i.e.~$D=4$, let us evaluate this quantum remainder for small $\epsilon$, although performing the Fourier transform of the full expression \eqref{a10GR} is straightforward using \eqref{B1}.
 We thus obtain

-This expression for $2i\Delta_1$ is accurate thorough $\mathcal O(\epsilon)$ for both real and imaginary part.
+This expression for $2i\Delta_1$ is accurate through $\mathcal O(\epsilon)$ for both real and imaginary part.
 In particular its $\mathcal O(1)$ real part vanishes, while its imaginary part is nontrivial to $\mathcal O(1)$ and $\mathcal O(\epsilon)$.
 The terms involving $\operatorname{arccosh}\sigma$ of course only come from the box/crossed box contributions \eqref{bcb1GR} already obtained in \cite{KoemansCollado:2019ggb}.
 Moreover, the $\mathcal O(1)$ imaginary part and the $\mathcal O(\epsilon)$ real part agree with \cite{Bjerrum-Bohr:2021din}.
 As we will discuss in the next chapter, this quantum piece will play a role in our discussion of the two-loop eikonal.
 On the one hand, it is needed to perform the subtractions dictated by \eqref{eikexp2}.
-On the other hand, it will be instrumental in determining the amplitude itself from its analyticity and crossing-symmetry properties.
+Moreover, it will be instrumental in determining the amplitude itself from its analyticity and crossing-symmetry properties.